By: Thorsten Overgaard. September 4, 2012 (Latest update January 20, 2018)

 Some people simply live by the rule that anybody who's successful is a threat to them.
 Hence, to achieve survival and success they must make sure others are un-successful.

-Logically, that is not a type of behaviour which is greatly accepted in society, so therefore it must be done covert.
+Logically, that is not a type of behavior which is greatly accepted in society, so therefore it must be done covert.